 What is the Medigap enrollment period for Texas?

 In Texas, Medicare’s open enrollment doesn’t apply to Medigap plans.
-You only have a six-month window after you turn 65 to enroll in Medigap when you enroll in Medicare Part B. For Medicare Advantage, open enrollment begins October 15 and ends December 7.
+You only have a six-month window after you turn 65 to enroll in Medigap when you enroll in Medicare Part B. For Medicare Advantage, the Annual Enrollment Period begins October 15 and ends December 7.

-In Texas, what disabilities qualify for a Medicare Supplement plan before the age of 65?
+In Texas, what disabilities qualify for a Medicare Supplement plan before age 65?

-Disabilities that qualify you for a Medicare Supplement plan before the age of 65 include ALS and end-stage renal disease.
+Disabilities qualifying for a Medicare Supplement plan before age 65 include ALS and end-stage renal disease.
 You may also qualify for Medigap with a pre-existing condition if you’ve already gotten disability benefits for 24 months or longer.

-How to Sign Up for a Medicare Supplement/Medigap Plan in Texas
+How to Sign Up for a Medicare Supplement Plan in Texas

-Now that you’re aware of 2022’s top Medicare Supplement plans in Texas, you can use this information to make a selection yourself.
+Now that you’re aware of Texas’s top Medicare Supplement plans, you can use this information to select yourself.
 Whether you’re disabled with a pre-existing condition or have just turned 65, Medigap plans in Texas can help you save significantly.
-Take advantage of our resources and sign up for Medigap yourself, or ask us for assistance.
+Please use our resources to identify the right Medicare Supplement for your situation.

-To sign up for Texas Medicare Supplement plans, it’s best to speak to the experts.
+Speaking to the experts before signing up for Texas Medicare Supplement plans is best.
 At Medigap.com, we can answer all your questions and help you apply to Medigap.
 We work with all carriers and compare the top plans to help you find the best one, no matter your financial and medical needs.

 You won’t want to be without additional Medicare Supplement insurance when your Medicare coverage doesn’t take care of all your medical expenses.
 Give us a call or complete our rate form to get rates now.